 Composite Resin Veneers

-Composite veneers are made from a tooth-coloured resin material.
-They are less expensive than porcelain veneers.
-However, they are not as durable or stain-resistant as porcelain veneers and may need to be replaced more frequently.
+Composite ones are made from a tooth-coloured resin material.
+They are less expensive than porcelain ones.
+However, they are not as durable or stain-resistant as porcelain ones and may need to be replaced more frequently.

-In short, if you’re looking for something that looks great and lasts a long time, porcelain veneers are fantastic.
-But if you’re on a tighter budget or need a quicker fix, composite veneers can still give you a beautiful smile.
+In short, if you’re looking for something that looks great and lasts a long time, porcelain ones are fantastic.
+But if you’re on a tighter budget or need a quicker fix, composite ones can still give you a beautiful smile.

 Interested in our composite veneers?
 Click here to read more!